Skip to content

 Multi-Tenant

 OpenViking multi-tenancy does not mean "deploy one isolated server per team."
-Instead, a single OpenViking Server uses three identity boundaries, account, user, and agent, to control sharing and isolation.
+Instead, a single OpenViking Server uses account and user identity boundaries to control sharing and isolation.

 This model fits two common scenarios: